tradinghours/docs.tradinghours.com/src/3.x/api-details.md

 There are several techniques to avoid exceeding the rate limit listed below:

 - **Caching:**
-	- Response caching should be used to avoid sending the same API call multiple times within short period of time.
+	- Response caching should be used to avoid sending the same API call multiple times within a short period of time.
 It is particularly important to [cache the response from the Market Status API](./endpoints/market-status.md#caching).

 - **Delays Between Requests:**
 	- By adding a small 1 second delay between requests you can avoid exceeding the rate limit in most cases.